gbmhunter/blog/content/electronics/general/altium/altium-tricks-and-standards.md

 Resistor, 0402, 2.70k, 1%, 63mW
 ```

+{{% note %}}
-Note that the Omega symbol (aka the Ohm symbol) is not supported in the PCB editor as part of the component description.
+The Omega symbol (aka the Ohm symbol) is not supported in the PCB editor as part of the component description.
 You can use the symbol R instead.
+{{% /note %}}

 ## Quickly Adding Vias To Nets

 To quickly associate a via to a net, when placing the via, make sure to place it over a track or pad with the same net.
-The via automatically inherets the connected net.
+The via automatically inherits the connected net.

 ## Getting To Datasheets Quickly